In spite of the title here, any local business (meaning businesses that serve a local audience) may want to check this out.

 There's another important benefit: some services will let you archive your emails on a website.
 This way people can read your past emails if you want to make them available.
 But without white label, those are posted on the website of the newsletter service -- NOT your website.
 All this extra content helps the newsletter service get more traffic instead of YOUR site getting more traffic.

 Adding content to your site is one key to long-term search engine visibility.
 So if you can archive all your emails on your own site, this is a big benefit to you.
 And with white label emails from RocketResponder, you can do this.

 Again, other services typically charge up to thousands of dollars per month depending on the size of someone's list.
 With RocketResponder, it's just $99 per month.

 If email is central to your business, this is an extraordinary value and I highly recommend it.
 At this price, you once again get unlimited lists and subscribers, and all emails will appear to come from a single business rather than from RocketResponder.

 RocketResponder Review Summary

 But what you're looking at with RocketResponder is something that's super easy to set up.
-And at just $20/month no matter how many subscribers you get, this should never be a financial barrier.
-Power users may prefer something like AWeber, but for your average business that just needs to capture e-mail addresses and send a monthly newsletter, or broadcast its blogs on autopilot, RocketResponder will do the trick.
+And at just $20/month or less (or $99 with white label) no matter how many subscribers you get, this should never be a financial barrier.
+Power users who need list segmenting and other specific features may prefer something like AWeber, but for your average business that just needs to capture e-mail addresses and send a monthly newsletter, or broadcast its blogs on autopilot, RocketResponder will do the trick.

 Remember, if you choose to subscribe through my link (click the banner below for a free 30-day trial), you can get in touch and ask me to review the first signup process you set up.
 This will let you hear from someone else's perspective how smoothly it went, and I will give you feedback about anything I think could be improved.